nithril/angular-draganddrop/README.md

 angular-draganddrop
 ===================

 AngularJS drag&amp;drop module.
-The dragged element is rendered with a dedicated AngularJS controller.
+The dragged element is rendered with a dedicated and customizable AngularJS template.
 This controller and the associated view is fully customizable.
+There is no DOM manipulation (detach, clone...), only full customizable angular.

 This modules contains
 - 2 directives: `drag` and `drop`